DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_II.md

 The previous document in this series, [Best practices for source control on Terra, Part I: Background](./terra_source_control_I.md), provided some background on Terra and source control concepts.

-This document describes best practices for source code control in [Terra Workspaces](https://app.terra.bio/) for artifacts like [notebooks](https://support.terra.bio/hc/en-us/articles/360059009571-Notebooks-Quickstart-Guide), [Python and R packages](xxx) or [workflows](https://support.terra.bio/hc/en-us/articles/360034701991-Pipelining-with-workflows).
+This document describes best practices for source code control in [Terra Workspaces](https://app.terra.bio/) for artifacts like [notebooks](https://support.terra.bio/hc/en-us/articles/360059009571-Notebooks-Quickstart-Guide), Python and R packages, or [workflows](https://support.terra.bio/hc/en-us/articles/360034701991-Pipelining-with-workflows).
 The goal of this solution is to enable you to manage, share and collaborate on artifacts effectively using the source code control system [GitHub](https://github.com/).
 In the following we use the term “source control” for brevity.

 The initial focus is on source controlling notebooks and not on other artifacts like workflows.
 Those are discussed separately at a later point in time.
 Source controlling notebooks is a major predominant use case and will have the biggest benefit for Terra users (including All of Us Workbench users).